 I try to vary the anchor text/keyword link in the resource boxes of these articles.
 I don’t use the same keyword phrase over and over again, as I am nearly 99% positive Google has a “keyword use” quota – repeat the same keyword phrase too often and your highly linked content will be lowered around 50 or 60 places, basically taking it out of the search results.
 Been there, done that!

 I even like submitting unique articles to certain popular sites so only that site has the article, thus eliminating the whole duplicate content issue.
 This also makes for a great SEO strategy, especially for beginning online marketers, your site will take some time to get to a PR6 or PR7, but you can place your content and links on high PR7 or PR8 authority sites immediately.
 This will bring in quality traffic and help your own site get established.

 Another way I combat this issue is by using a 301 re-direct so that traffic and pagerank flows to the URL I want ranked.
 You can also use your Google Webmaster Tool account to show which version of your site you want ranked or featured: with or without the www.

 The whole reason for doing any of this has to do with PageRank juice – you want to pass along this ranking juice to the appropriate page or content.
 This can raise your rankings, especially in Google.

 Thankfully, there is the relatively new “canonical tag” you can use to tell the search engines this is the page/content you want featured or ranked.
-Just add this meta link tag to your content which you want ranked or featured, as in the example given below:
+Just add this meta link tag to your content which you want ranked or featured.

 Anyway, this whole duplicate issue has many faces and sides, so I like going directly to Google for my information.
 Experience has shown me that Google doesn’t always give you the full monty, but for the most part, you can follow what they say.
 Lately, over the last year or so, Google seems to have made a major policy change and are telling webmasters a lot more information on how they (Google) rank their index.